Introduction

 Finic Selector Service is an improvement over this process by fully managing the selector lifecycle on your behalf.
 It notifies you when selectors break and can even fix them automatically without developer intervention or code changes.

-If the regenerate flag is set, FSS will first attempt to locate the element with the stored selector.
-If it isn’t found, it will locate the selector in a cached version of the page from the last successful run, then traverse through the tree until it finds a common parent that still exists in the new page.
-It will then call an LLM with this context to generate a new selector.
+locate the selector in a cached version of the page from the last successful run, then traverse through the tree until it finds a common parent that still exists in the new page.

 Our goal for the FSS is to transform selector management from one of the most time consuming aspects of web automation development into a total non-issue for developers.